 - Where do CRNAs work?

-- What are licensing certifications?
+- What are closely related fields?

-- What are additional requirements for CRNAs?
+- What are additional requirements of CRNAs?

-What is a nurse anesthetist (CRNA)?
+What is a certified registered nurse anesthetist (CRNA)?

-A CRNA is an advanced practice registered nurse trained and certified to administer anesthesia before medical operations, such as surgery, emergency care, pain management, or labor and delivery.
+A CRNA is an advanced practice registered nurse trained and certified to administer anesthesia before and during medical operations, such as surgery, emergency care, pain management, or labor and delivery.
 A nurse anesthetist provides similar services as an anesthesiologist; however, the latter may provide a collaborative oversight to ensure patients’ best practices.

 According to AANA (the American Association of Nurse Anesthetists), most hands-on anesthesia care in the U.S. is provided by CRNAs.